jolocom/jolo-did-method/jolocom-did-method-specification.md

 ### IPFS
 IPFS is a distributed, cryptographic Content-Addressable Storage (CAS) network.
 IPFS enables distributed storage of content over a network with the content being addressable via its hash.
 An important concept to note is that if data changes, so does it's address.
 ## Overview
 The Jolocom DID method uses IPFS as a decentralised CAS layer for DID Documents.
-A deployed smart contract provides a mapping from a DID to an IPFS hash address of the corrosponding DID Document.
+A deployed smart contract (see [1]) provides a mapping from a DID to an IPFS hash address of the corrosponding DID Document.
 This enables DID Documents on IPFS to be effectively addressed via their DIDs.
 ## Specification
 ### Method DID Format
 Jolocom DIDs are identifiable by their did\:jolo: method string and conform to the [Generic DID Scheme](https://w3c-ccg.github.io/did-spec/#the-generic-did-scheme).